 Fold and Unfold

-The Thule is easy to fold and unfold with one twist and turn handle hidden under the seat that you can work with one hand if you need to.
+The Thule is easy to fold and unfold with one twist and turn handle hidden under the seat that you can work with one hand.
 The Urban Glide 2 has a new automatic lock and it self-stands if the handlebar is adjusted correctly.

-The Urban Glide 2 brakes are easy to set and release with a wide pedal in the middle of the back near the axel.
-The pedal works with open-toed shoes without causing pain.
+The brakes are easy to set and release with a wide pedal in the middle of the back near the axle, and it works with open-toed shoes without causing pain.
 The new Urban Glide 2 also features a deacceleration handbrake that twists forward to slow a moving stroller.
 This brake works well and while awkward at first, is a design we think most parents will like.

 The Thule is the only option with a covered storage bin.
 The bin holds up to 10 lbs, and the cover zips in place to keep this clean and dry.
 The basket has interior pockets for better organization and passengers have two mesh pockets for snacks and sippy cups.
 Parents can also use the mesh pocket on the seat back, even with the car seat in place.

-While the Urban Glide 2 has a lovely canopy that is large with a peek-a-boo window, you can't use the canopy in conjunction with an infant car seat carrier because it doesn't come up high enough.
-You don't need to remove it like you need to with some other strollers, but it isn't usable.
+While the Urban Glide 2 has a lovely canopy that is large with a peek-a-boo window, you can't use the canopy in conjunction with an infant car seat carrier because it isn't high enough.
+You don't need to remove it, but it isn't usable.

 Ease of Setup

-The Thule is easy to set up with a time of just over 5 minutes to assemble.
-It doesn't require any tools, and all you need to do is attach the wheels.
-The manual is average with multiple languages happening on the same page.
-The illustrations are clear, but there is an insert about how to remove the front wheel that can be confusing until if you don't realize it isn't the actual instructions.
-Because of this, it took probably a minute longer than it should have.
+The Thule is easy to set up with a time of just over 5 minutes.
+It doesn't require any tools, and all you do is attach the wheels.
+The manual is average with multiple languages on the same page, but the illustrations are clear.
+There is an insert about how to remove the front wheel that can be confusing until you realize it isn't the instructions.

 — Juliet Spurrier, MD and Wendy Schmitz